Mark2Mark/Skedge/README.md

 ---
 ### How to use

-- (Install once from the Plugin Manager in Glyphs.)
+- (If you haven’t yt, install once from the Plugin Manager in Glyphs.)
 - Open “Skedge” from the Window menu.
 It will present you a super simple sample code to begin with.
 - You can open and/or save your code for later.
 Just hit `Cmd+S` or `Cmd+O`.
 - Switch off the checkbox “Live”, if you don’t want to see changes in realtime.